blittle/node-wrapper/README.md

 Linux/Unix - As long as you can manually compile and build node on your machine, you should be good to go.
 This was tested in Linux but not in MacOS.

 ###Usage
 The first time running either the node or npm wrapper, node will be downloaded, built, and cached locally.
 Subsequent calls to `nodew` and `npmw` should directly proxy to the cached binaries.
+All parameters passed to the wrapper executables will be directly passed to the underlying node/npm binaries.

 ```shell
 ./npmw install --save express